MicrosoftDocs/learn/learn-pr/wwl-mba/azure-iot-strategy-and-solutions/includes/6-Summary-and-resources.md

 Now that you have reviewed this module, you should be able to:

-- Learn about the Microsoft vision for Azure IoT.
+- Understand the Microsoft vision for Azure IoT.
-- Understand what Azure IoT is, how it works, and how it’s built.
+- Understand what Azure IoT is, how it works, and how it's built.
 - Identify ways you can use Azure IoT.
-- Learn how Azure IoT enables digital transformation to address business challenges.
+- Understand how Azure IoT enables digital transformation to address business challenges.

 ### Key takeaways